PGR301-2021/04-cd-part-2/README.md

 ```
 curl localhost:8080
 ```
-Or, select "Toools > Preview > Preview running application" in the Cloud 9 UI.
+Or, select "Tools > Preview > Preview running application" in the Cloud 9 UI.

 You will now create a Dockerfile to package the spring boot app into a container.
 Note that this is a multi stage docker file.
 Read up on how they work here; https://docs.docker.com/develop/develop-images/multistage-build/